 Some Amazon recommendations are very top-down, but most are either personalized for each individual reader, or contextual — based on what the reader is viewing at that moment, or the place they are in the Kindle Store, or an action they just performed.
 And all of this is completely unaffected by Also Boughts disappearing from book pages.

 Let me give you an example.

-During the research process for the forthcoming second edition of Amazon Decoded, I conducted a number of experiments, which were quite revealing.
+During the research process for my book Amazon Decoded, I conducted a number of revealing experiments .

 Have you ever noticed what happens when you buy a book in the Kindle Store?
-Specifically, have you noticed what happens on-screen directly afterwards?
-Amazon never misses a trick, and as soon as you complete the purchase, a confirmation screen appears, recommending several more books of course.
+Specifically, have you noticed what happens on-screen afterwards?
+Amazon never misses a trick and as soon as you complete payment, a confirmation screen appears recommending more books.

 (Unless there is an audiobook edition which is Whispersynced, then Amazon will often favor that recommendation instead.
 It can experiment with other approaches, such as a carousel of books, but this will also be heavily influenced by the Also Boughts of what you just purchased.)

 If that #1 Also Bought is also the next book in the series, then Amazon will helpfully flag that it is indeed the next in the series – which can really drive that spillover when you are promoting Book 1, especially if you have also discounted Book 2.